hmhobbs/access-queue-service/README.md

-**NOTE:** I have added github as an origin but for the latest commits and issue tracking please visit https://git.hobbs.zone/henry/AccessQueueService
+**NOTE:** I have added github as a remote but for the latest commits and issue tracking please visit https://git.hobbs.zone/henry/AccessQueueService

 # AccessQueueService